Failure Mode and Effects Analysis (FMEA)

-What is Failure Mode & Effects Analysis (FMEA)?
+What is Failure Mode and Effects Analysis (FMEA)?

 When work is being done inside any organization, there have to be small or big accidents & there is some reason behind this accident.